Major Groups > Gilled Mushrooms > Pale-Spored > Marasmius > Marasmius pulcherripes

 Description:

-Ecology: Saprobic on litter under hardwoods or conifers; growing gregariously; summer and fall; apparently limited to eastern North America.
+Ecology: Saprobic on needle duff of eastern white pine and other conifers, and sometimes found growing from hardwoods leaf litter; growing gregariously; summer and fall; apparently widely distributed in eastern North America.

 Gills: Attached to the stem or free from it; rarely attached by means of a "collar"; distant or nearly so; white or pinkish.